How Long Does Aquamation Take?

 Why Aquamation Takes Several Hours

 Understanding how our pet aquamation process operates can give you peace of mind in honoring your beloved family member.
 Through our technology, water is utilized instead of fire to restore a pet’s body to its natural state in nature.
+This innovative method utilizes water, heat, gentle motion, and alkaline solutions to accelerate the natural decomposition of organic matter.
+As pet owners seek meaningful ways to honor their beloved companions, pet aquamation provides a compassionate option that minimizes environmental impact.

 The pet aquamation vessel is made of stainless steel and can be divided into individual chambers.
 After each pet is respectfully placed into the aquamation chamber, the vessel fills with warm water and alkali and will gently circulate for 18-20 hours.
 Because the salt-based water/alkali solution is heated to only 204 degrees F, not boiling, the process takes longer than flame cremation, which uses heat of 1400-2000 degrees F. Our pet aquamation slowly speeds up the natural process rather than relying on fire to consume the remains.